AmirHassenBenHassine/orion-ota-update/README.md

 # OTA_Github
-This repo is for testing OTA updates via Github.
+This repo is for Orion OTA updates via Github.